franktranvantu/react-deploy-react-app/README.md

-Before deploying a React application, you will need a production-ready build of the app.

-In this section, we'll create a static build that will optimize React code to run in browsers and download as fast as possible.
+Deploy and host your React app with Netlify, a powerful service that automates builds, deployments, and manages your websites and web apps.

 Steps:
 1. Build the production application

     `npm run build`
-2. Install serve dependency
+2. Install netlify-cli dependency

-    `npm install -g serve`
+    `npm install -g netlify-cli`
 3. Deploy application to the server

-    `serve -s build`
+    `netlify deploy`